-- Telecommunications service providers must: - themselves measure the quality of the fixed-network and mobile internet aca. cess services that they offer, provided they have access to the required measuring equipment; - h. enable their customers to measure the quality of their own fixed-network or mobile internet access service, provided the customers have access to the required measuring equipment; - compile the results and inform their customers and the public about the quality of the internet access services - For each service offered, they must as a minimum: - a. measure and publish the data transmission rate effectively achieved, the delay and in the case of mobile communications connections, the signal strength;
+- Telecommunications service providers must: - themselves measure the quality of the fixed-network and mobile internet aca. cess services that they offer, provided they have access to the required measuring equipment; - h. enable their customers to measure the quality of their own fixed-network or mobile internet access service, provided the customers have access to the required measuring equipment; - compile the results and inform their customers and the public about the quality of the internet access services - For each service offered, they must as a minimum: - a. measure and publish the data transmission rate effectively achieved, the delay and in the case of mobile communications connections, the signal strength; - b.25 measure and publish the contractually agreed data transmission rate, variations in delay and the loss of data packets during transmission. - The information on quality must allow comparisons to be made between the offers of the various providers.

-h.25 ...

-The information on quality must allow comparisons to be made between the offers of the various providers.
 They must also be published in the form of geographical maps.